A leaky what?

 Ask your healthcare practitioner if a leaky gut test (available from Genova diagnostics) might be appropriate for you.
 I have found these to be useful in some situations, but since the condition can be transient and episodic (as with histamine sensitivity, binge drinking, and bouts of stress), the test can miss it.
 Often, clinical history and presentation is enough to go on.

 Find out if you have a vitamin D deficiency.
 If you do, correct it!
 The low end of the vitamin D range is too low, in my opinion, and a D deficiency could undermine your best efforts to get your leaky gut under control.
 I like folks to aim for a blood level of 55-65.
-I suggest a maintenance dose of 1000-5000 IU per day depending upon your D requirements.
+I suggest a maintenance dose of 1000-5000 IU per day depending upon your vitamin D requirements.

 Herbal Allies: Teas of calendula, marshmallow and gotu kola, and extracts of licorice can be used to support the intestinal mucosa.